AnanthKothuri/TexasHomesProject/README.md

     3. How can I help/volunteer in my local community?

 We will then approve the project or request that you refine the idea.

+P1
+    Estimated Time to Completion: 10 hours
+    Actual Time to Completion: